 - While the oven preheats, mix together the eggs, milk, vanilla, maple syrup, oat flour and salt.
 I like to do this in a blender or with an immersion blender since it's faster, but you can also use a whisk.
 Make sure there are no lumps remaining.

 - When the oven is preheated, check to make sure the butter is melted.
 I like to let it go until it starts to brown and smell nutty, but that step is optional.
 Remove the skillet from the oven, pour the batter inside, then place it right back in.
 If using vegan butter or cooking spray, add it to the pan before pouring in the batter.

 - Lower the oven temperature to 425 degrees, then bake for 15-20 minutes until it's puffed up, no longer jiggly and browned around the edges.
 Very important - keep the oven closed the entire time it bakes.

-**To make oat flour, add whole oats to a *dry* high powered blender or food processor and blend until it forms a fine powder.
-Measure 1 cup for the recipe from the flour, not the whole oats, as the volume will vary.
+- Add whole oats or quick oats to a dry high powered blender or food processor and blend on high until it creates a fine powder.

 - Transfer to an airtight container and store in a cool dry place.
 Homemade oat flour will stay fresh for up to 6 months.